Elmer (crater)

 Elmer is a small lunar impact crater that is located to the south of Mare Smythii, near the eastern limb of the Moon.
 This crater is seen at a highly oblique angle from Earth, and the visibility is affected by libration.
 Elmer lies southwest of the crater Kreiken, and east-southeast of the larger Dale.
 This is a circular, bowl-shaped crater with an interior floor that occupies about half the total diameter.

-The crater was named by the IAU in 1976 after Charles Wesley Elmer, an amateur astronomer and the co-founder of PerkinElmer.
+The crater was named after Charles Wesley Elmer, an amateur astronomer and the co-founder of the PerkinElmer optical company.
+Its designation was formally adopted by the International Astronomical Union in 1976.